 Restricted access to financial services

-AML and KYC regulations require financial institutions to adhere to strict due diligence measures.
+AML and KYB regulations require financial institutions to adhere to strict due diligence measures.
 Failure to comply with these requirements can result in restricted access to financial services, including banking facilities, payment processing, and investment opportunities.
 Entities found to be non-compliant may face account closures, transaction limitations, or even being blacklisted by other financial institutions, effectively cutting them off from the mainstream financial system.

 International sanctions

-Non-compliance with AML and KYC regulations can trigger international sanctions and restrictions.
+Non-compliance with AML and KYB regulations can trigger international sanctions and restrictions.
 Global regulatory bodies actively collaborate across borders to combat money laundering and terrorist financing, and, as such, entities found to be non-compliant may face restrictions on cross-border transactions, freezes on assets, and limitations on trade activities.
 These sanctions can have far-reaching effects on an entity’s operations and ability to conduct business globally.

 Loss of regulatory trust and increased scrutiny